harry-whorlow/Landing_Zone/data/about.md

 template: about
 ---

-I am a full-stack developer in my early twenties.
-I started my coding journey in Python, beginning with simple programs that would scrape the web for financial documents and compile them using Numpy and MatplotLib.
-It wasn't before long that I decided I wanted to pursue a career in this industry.
-I am currently attending a coding boot camp, where I am developing my full-stack skill set.
+It wasn't before long decided I wanted a career in this field.
+So dropping everything I applied, attended and completed an intensive code bootcamp at Spiced Academy in late 2021.
+Since then I’ve widened my knowledge base completing various courses in topics such as machine learning, advanced javascript and blockchain based systems.
+Alongside an internship at The Planetary Emergency Hub where I demonstrated my abilities in front and back end systems, whilst also gaining an insight to the Hyperledger open source blockchain.

 ## skills & experience